 The Forum developed the Plan in six stages including: consulting the Knightsbridge Association and other long-established stakeholders on local needs and opportunities; holding an initial public exhibition and consultation to identify key issues; holding a second public exhibition several months later to establish priorities; writing its draft plan; holding a Pre-submission (Regulation 14) statutory consultation; and revising its plan before submitting it formally to WCC.
-The Plan was then is-subject then to: a further public consultation; a planning examination; and a referendum of residents on the electoral roll.
+The Plan was then subject to a further public consultation; and a planning examination; before a referendum of residents on the electoral roll.